jakebolger/Games-Engines-Assignment-Unity/README.md

 # References

 # What I am most proud of in the Assignment
-In this assignment I am most prud oif the fact that i have multiple scenes for better complexity.
-I added more features rather than just procedural geration and was able to create all my forest models myself.
+In this assignment I am most proud of the fact that i have multiple scenes for better complexity.
+I added more features rather than just procedural generation and was able to create all my forest models myself.
 I used the scenemanager to create menus which we hadnt been taught in the course which I was proud of.

-ERRORS:

-Another Part i was really proud of was that i was getting an error with the loghting and renedering my scenes in unity when using the scenmanger.
-I figured out that this was because i hadnt built my project. after i did the erros were fixed.
+Another Part I was really proud of was that I was getting an error with the lighting and renedering my scenes in unity when using the scenemanger.
+I figured out that this was because i hadnt built my project.
+After I did the erros were fixed.
+Being Able to build the project was another thing I was proud of.

 # Other Information